 The table to the right shows the results of the distribution system and source water analyses conducted by the City, SFPUC, and Valley Water.
 Water quality data are grouped by water source.
-In 2020 we conducted more than 20,000 tests for more than 80 parameters.
-We detected only 13 of these parameters, and none were detected at levels higher than the State Water Board allows.
+Compliance testing for 2023 required more than 20,000 tests for more than 80 parameters.
+We detected only 12 of these parameters, and none were detected at levels higher than the State Water Board allows.